 - Selection exercises are a useful tool for checking a candidate's knowledge or practical ability.
 Tests should reflect the job content and be checked beforehand to ensure that they are clearly explained and can be performed in the allotted time frame.

 - The following types of selection exercises may be useful:

 - Tests on factual information required for the job e.g. important safety information

 - Case studies – these can be provided on the day or before interview

 - Identify someone to meet the candidate and oversee any selection test

-Please also refer to the 'Disabled candidates - Reasonable adjustments' in the previous section.
+Please also refer to ‘Candidates with disabilities’ in the previous section.

 Step 4 - On the day

 - Take copies of their proof of eligibility to work in the UK (and sign and date these), qualification certificates, etc and return documents to candidates either before or at the end of the interview.